potassiumdichromate/0g-kultbackend/architecture/02-service-communication.md

 # Service Communication

-Three flows cover everything the platform does today.
+**Read [00-platform-vision.md](./00-platform-vision.md) first.** Flow 2 below is the *transitional* path ZeroDash/Warzone use today; flow 2b is the platform-owned save pipeline that's the actual target for every game, including those two once migrated (see [08-migration-roadmap.md](./08-migration-roadmap.md)).
 All sequence diagrams are Mermaid — view in any Markdown renderer that supports it (GitHub, VS Code preview, etc.).

 ## 1. Login (single identity across every game)